Lorne St doesn't really come alive until after midday. There are some coffee joints and a nail bar or two, and an art gallery.

 One particular work - comprising elaborate selfies, her kit off and a bright-pink faux Native American headdress on - had fingers flying over keyboards as social media

-responded to the Herald on Sunday's story.
+responded to the

 If nothing else, sensationalism mixed with a heavy dose of voyeurism (and a dash of outrage) appears to be alive and well when it comes to the public's interest in art.

 There is nothing new in using shock and sensationalism to pique public interest.
 But in this age of fast-twitch media and social-network virality, it seems to all happen a lot faster.

 Stephanie Key doesn't respond to interview requests, but gallery owner Gary Langsford is happy to talk about his show - and the role of shock tactics in selling art.